AndreWohnsland/TimeTracker/README.md

 pip install -r requirements.txt
 ```

 Since version v1.1 it is also possible to update over the UI with `Options > Search for Updates`.
+The app will need to be restarted to apply changes.

 # ToDo's

-- Give the possibility to adjust or at least delete old events after a confirmation prompt (over the report window)
 - Implement a proper update logic to only use latest releases